danlope-rei/febs/ReadMe.md

       }
     }

+Notes:
+ - the `febs-config.json` overrides the `webpack.overrides.config.js` file. (i.e., if `entry` and `output` are
+   specified in both, the build will use the entries in `febs-config.json`.
+ - the `entry/output` paths are resolved relative to where the npm root directory, i.e., where the `package.json` is located.
+(This is different from the overrides file where the fully qualified path must be specified.)
+ - the `output` path is appended with `<package name>`, i.e., `dist/details/`.
+Use the overrides file if you want to specify a unique path.

 ####  `entry` property

-In the `febs-config.json` example above we are creating our own entry points, instead of using the [defaults](#default-configuration).
+In the `febs-config.json` example above, we are creating our own entry points instead of using the [defaults](#default-configuration).
 We specify the path where our JavaScript and styles live.

+Note: The `entry` paths are relative to npm root directory.

 #### `output` property

 In the `febs-config.json` example above we change the default output path to the Java classpath where a Java asset injector will be able to read for injection.

+Notes:
+- The `output` paths are relative to npm root directory.
+- the `output` path is appended with `<package name>`, i.e., `dist/<package name>/`.
+Use the overrides file if you want to specify a unique path.

 #### Example configuration output
 Given the above example, FEBS will generate two bundles at the following paths:

-    ./target/classes/dist/<packageName>/details.1234.js
-    ./target/classes/dist/<packageName>/detail-reviews.1234.js
+    ./target/classes/dist/<package name>/details.1234.js
+    ./target/classes/dist/<package name>/detail-reviews.1234.js

 - `details.1234.js` will only contain JavaScript contained in entry.js (including its dependencies)